 Earthquake Insurance

-Earthquake insurance helps cover the cost of repairing or rebuilding your home and replacing personal belongings after a quake.
+Earthquake insurance helps cover the cost of repairing or rebuilding your home—and replacing belongings—after a quake.

-Since standard homeowners insurance does not include earthquake coverage, a separate policy is essential for financial protection—especially in high-risk areas like California.
+Because standard homeowners insurance does not include earthquake coverage, a separate policy is essential for financial protection in high-risk areas like California.

 Do I need earthquake insurance?

-Without it, you’d be responsible for all repair and rebuilding costs—plus temporary housing—if a major quake makes your home unlivable.
+Without it, you’re responsible for all repair and rebuilding costs, plus temporary housing, if a major quake makes your home unlivable.

 What’s covered